decker757/Smart-Clinic-Queue-ESD/README.md

 # Smart-Clinic-Queue-ESD

-A clinic queue management system built with an event-driven microservices architecture.
+A polyclinic queue management system built with an event-driven microservices architecture.

 ## Tech Stack